Kermalis/EndianBinaryIO/README.md

 # EndianBinaryIO

-A C# library that can read and write primitives, arrays, and strings with specified endianness and encoding.
+A C# library that can read and write primitives, enums, arrays, and strings with specified endianness and encoding.

 The IBinarySerializable interface allows an object to be read and written in a customizable fashion.
 Also included are attributes that can make reading and writing objects less of a headache.